plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 ## Notes

-Broadly speaking, this proof of confluence, based on parallel reduction, is due to W. Tait and P. Martin-Löf (see Barendregt 1984, Section 3.2).
-Details of the mechanization come from several sources.
+This mechanized proof of confluence is based on several sources.
 The `subst-par` lemma is the "strong substitutivity" lemma of Shafer, Tebbi, and Smolka (ITP 2015).
 The proofs of `par-triangle`, `strip`, and `par-confluence` are based on the notion of complete development by Takahashi (1995) and Pfenning's 1992 technical report about the